 As noted in the History and Background section of this website, the APG evolved from initial awareness-raising efforts by the FATF.

 The APG, the FATF and other regional anti-money laundering bodies (FATF-style regional bodies), constitute an global network to combat money laundering, the financing of terrorism and the financing of proliferation.
 The other FATF-style regional bodies are:

-- Carribean Financial Action Task Force (CFATF) based in Trinidad and Tobago;
+- Caribbean Financial Action Task Force (CFATF) based in Trinidad and Tobago;

 - Eurasian Group (EAG) based in Moscow, Russia;

 - Eastern & Southern Africa Anti-Money Laundering Group (ESAAMLG) based in Dar es Salaam, Tanzania;

-- Latin America Anti-Money Laundering Group (GAFILAT) [formerly South America Anti-Money Laundering Group (GAFISUD) based in Bueno Aires, Argentina;
+- Latin America Anti-Money Laundering Group (GAFILAT) [formerly South America Anti-Money Laundering Group (GAFISUD)] based in Bueno Aires, Argentina;

 - West Africa Money Laundering Group (GIABA) based in Dakar, Senegal;